-While the rate of inflation has moderated in 2024, Three Months 2024 still include the continuing effects of prior years' economic inflation, which resulted in a sustained increase in interest rates, a widening of credit spreads, lower public equity valuations, and significant financial market volatility.
-The higher interest rates and widening of credit spreads reduced the value of our fixed income securities in Three Months 2024, which lowered our stockholders' equity.
-For Three Months 2024, the continuing effects of prior economic inflation impacted our loss and loss adjustment expenses as well; should these trends continue in the near-term, it would in all likelihood negatively impact our results of operations.
+While the rate of inflation has moderated in 2024, Three Months 2024 and Six Months 2024 still include the continuing effects of prior years' economic inflation, which resulted in a sustained increase in interest rates, a widening of credit spreads, lower public equity valuations, and significant financial market volatility.
+The higher interest rates and widening of credit spreads reduced the value of our fixed income securities in Three Months 2024 and Six Months 2024, which lowered our stockholders' equity.
+For Three Months 2024 and Six Months 2024, the continuing effects of prior economic inflation impacted our loss and loss adjustment expenses as well; should these trends continue in the near-term, it would in all likelihood negatively impact our results of operations.

-Off-Balance Sheet Arrangements
+[Table of Contents](#)Off-Balance Sheet Arrangements